pesterhazy/bash2bb/README.md

 - Learning: You already know how to perform a certain task in bash and you'd like to know how to do the same thing in babashka.
 With `bash2bb`, you can translate your bash knowledge into the beginning of a babashka program.

-- Upgrading: You are running into limitations with a bash script, so you'd like to convert it to babashka. `bash2bb` gives you a rough translation of the existing code.
+- Upgrading: You are running up against limitations with a bash script, so you'd like to convert it to babashka. `bash2bb` gives you a rough translation of the existing code.
 But don't blindly trust the output – always review the generated script!

 *This is an early alpha release.
 Many bash language constructs aren't implemented yet.*